nobelsustainability/nobelsustainability.org/src/cms/home/2020-01-26-a-world-in-balance.md

 ---
 title: A world in balance
 subheading: >-
-  We bring public awareness to the issues of pollution and clean energy and encouraging change
+  We encourage change by raising awareness to the issue of pollution and the possibilities of clean, renewable energy
 image:
   alt: roof of solar panels under a blue sky
   image: /images/building.jpg